mfens98/mimic/README.md

 * validate the auth token

 ## Running Mimic on a cloud server ##
-1. create a cloud server with an image that by default comes with python 2.7 (eg: ubuntu 14.04) and ssh into it
+1. create a cloud server with an image that by default comes with python 3 and ssh into it
 2. install virtualenv; for ubuntu, `sudo apt-get install python-virtualenv`
-3. `virtualenv my-mimic-install`
+3. `virtualenv --python=python3 my-mimic-install`
 4. `. my-mimic-install/bin/activate`
-5. `pip install mimic`
+5. `pip3 install mimic`
 6. `twistd -n mimic`

 ## Running Mimic on Docker ##